How to Budget as a Couple

 A general rule of thumb: You should aim to establish an emergency fund as a couple of a minimum of $1,000 before using extra money to pay off debt.
 This might sound counterintuitive, but it prevents you from taking on even more debt in the event of an unforeseen expense.

 From there, you can begin dividing up your extra income across different fronts.
-Depending on how burdensome the debt is, you might want to throw 90% extra cash onto the debt, and 10% to savings, or any allocation in between.
-It ultimately comes down to your situation.
 For example, $20,000 of credit card debt that’s tagged with a 29% APR should help you get more of your extra cash than a credit card with a 0% introductory APR.

 The most important part?
 Align on your strategy.
 Come together as a couple and outline your playbook — for example: building an emergency fund and committing $X amount to debt until it’s gone, and so on.